-OPERATING INSTRUCTIONS -
+OPERATING INSTRUCTIONS

 - STOP!
-Read the safety information above. - 2.
+Read the safety information above.
+1. - 2.
 Set the thermostat on the lowest setting. - Turn off all electric power to the appliance.
-3. - This appliance is equipped with an ignition device which automatically lights the pilot.
-Do not try to light the pilot by hand. - Remove heater door panel. - For Robertshaw gas valve: Turn gas control knob clockwise to "OFF".

-For Honeywell Gas Valve: Turn gas control knob clockwise \tag{ to "OFF".
-Make sure knob rests against stop.
-For Honeywell Gas Valve: (Model 400 only) Push in gas control knob slightly and turn clockwise to "OFF".
-Knob cannot be turned to unless knob is pushed in slightly.
-Do not force.

-- Wait five (5) minutes to clear out any gas.
+3. - 4.
+This appliance is equipped with an ignition device which automatically lights the pilot.
+Do not try to light the pilot by hand. - 5.
+Remove heater door panel. - For Robertshaw gas valve: Turn gas control knob 6. ∆ to "OFF". clockwise (For Honeywell Gas Valve: Turn gas control knob clock-For Honeywell Gas Valve: (Model 400 only) Push in gas control knob slightly and turn clockwise (to "OFF".
+Knob cannot be turned "OFF" unless knob is pushed in slightly.
+Do not force. - 7.
+Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information previously stated.
-If you do not smell gas, go to the next step. - For Robertshaw Gas Valve: Turn gas control knob
+If you do not smell gas, go to the next step. - 8.
+For Robertshaw Gas Valve: Turn gas control knob) to "ON". counter-clockwise

 For Honeywell Gas Valve: Turn gas control knob counterclockwise from "OFF" until it stops.
-Push in gas control knob and continue rotating counter-clockwise position.
+Push in gas control knob and continue rotating counter-clockwise to "ON" position.
 Make sure knob rests against stop.